zenstackhq/zenstack-docs/blog/react-admin/index.md

 }
 ```

 Straightforward, right?
-In the policy rules, the special `auth()` function represents the current requesting user, which is the one that we extracted from the JWT token.
+In the policy rules, the special `auth()` function represents the current requesting user, which is the one that we extracted from the JWT token and passed to the `enhance` call previously.

 Then, let's get to the `Post` part.
 There are more requirements to cover: